savoirfairelinux/ansible-nexus3-oss/README.md

 [Blobstores](https://books.sonatype.com/nexus-book/3.0/reference/admin.html#admin-repository-blobstores) to create.
 A blobstore path and a repository blobstore cannot be updated after initial creation (any update here will be ignored on re-provisionning).

+    nexus_blobstores_gcp: []
+    # example Google Bucket backed blobstore item:
+    #   - name: "gcp_blobstore"
+    #     bucket: "my-gcp-bucket-name"
+    #     credentials: "/opt/nexus-latest/system/gcloud-nexus-key.json"

+Google Cloud Platform storage bucket backed blobstore to create.
+Note that this requires installation of the GCP Blobstore Nexus plugin before it can be created.
+If you have an Ansible role to do this you can install it prior to blobstore creation by including the role in the nexus_plugins_installation_roles list.

     nexus_scheduled_tasks: []
     #  example task to compact blobstore :
     #  - name: compact-blobstore